rohanrao619/Library_Management_Android_App/README.md

 4. Push to the branch : `git push origin new_feature`
 5. Submit a pull request !

+## Future Work
+* UI Improvement and Optimization
+* New Features/Functionalities
+* Generalization for Flexible Usage

+If you have any new ideas or suggestions to improve this project, feel free to contact me.
+Your valuable feedback is highly appreciated!

 ## License
 This Project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.